Anyone Can Retire Early, But Few Succeed. Here's Why…

 You can be financially independent on $15,000 per year in 10 years or less with the above example, but you'll have to give up some freedom to achieve it.

 Living low on the economic scale limits what you can buy and do with your life.
 These limitations are antithetical to freedom and cause what I call a “poverty mentality.”

 Every corner must be cut, every dime squeezed for maximum blood.
 It creates an obsession with spending and money that doesn't equate to happiness for most people.

 Unless your values are inherently extremely frugal, you'll constantly make concessions to save money as decisions are based on the right side of the menu of life (prices).
 Rather than work for money, you'll spend a comparable amount of life energy working to save money through all the frugality strategies required to make ends meet.

 This is not a right/wrong question – it's just reality.
 It takes effort to figure out how to spend less and survive on less.

 For example, extreme frugality would limit my ability to take my family to France for a month (like I did last year), which honors my values for adventure and life experience.
-I wouldn’t be able to honor my values on education by paying for quality, private school for my kids.
+I wouldn't be able to honor my values on education by paying for quality, private schools for my kids.